modxcms/teleport/doc/use/packages/gc.md

 ### Required Arguments

-* `--profile=path` - A valid stream path to a Teleport [Profile](profile.md).
-This defines the MODX instance the UserCreate is to be performed against.
+* `--profile=path` - A valid stream path to a Teleport [Profile](profile.md) defining the MODX instance this action is to be performed against.

 ### Optional Arguments